 Children at primary school level need plenty of creative crafts during the holidays to prevent the boredom from creeping in.
-After the first week parents become tired of hearing, "I'm bored" - "What can I do?"
 If you line up of selection of crafty projects they will not only be kept occupied, they will have lots of fun as well.

 Here's a selection of crafts for preschoolers that will keep them occupied during school holidays, especially if you have older kids at home during the holidays.